 Is it true that students in certain classes are not required to fulfill all of the GEP Faith Reason or overlay requirements?

-For the classes of 2014, 2015 and 2016, the following exemptions are in place with respect to these requirements.
-Of the four GEP requirements, Faith Reason and the three overlay requirements (Ethics Intensive, Writing Intensive and Diversity/Globalization/Non-Western):
+For the classes of 2014, 2015 and 2016, exemptions are in place with respect to these requirements.
+See the next question.

-- Class of 2014 students need to satisfy two of the four requirements; this means that these students need to complete a Faith Reason course and one overlay requirement OR two overlay requirements.
+- Of the three overlay requirements and Faith and Reason, class of 2014 students need to satisfy two of the four requirements; this means that these students need to complete a Faith Reason course and one overlay requirement OR two overlay requirements.

 - Class of 2015 students need to satisfy three of the four requirements; this means that these students need to complete a Faith Reason course and two overlay requirements OR all three overlay requirements.